The drug that clears acne, but was also linked to depression, suicidal thoughts and fetal deformities is still on the market in its generic form

 6. Isotretinoin affects the oil ducts of the skin

-Isotretinoin is a naturally occurring compound derived from vitamin A (also known as 13-cis-Retinoic acid).
+Isotretinoin is a naturally occurring compound derived from vitamin A (also known as 13-cis-retinoic acid).
 It is administered in an oral pill twice a day with a meal.
 Even though the drug has no direct antibacterial action, it alters what happens within the oil duct that causes acne.
 As LoGerfo explains, isotretinoin significantly decreases the size of the oil duct; and the typical dose of 10 to 40 mg a day (based on weight) dramatically reduces sebum excretion by almost 90% within 6 weeks.
 This decrease in oil production causes skin cells to loosen up and shed, so the common acne bacteria, P. acnes, has no place to grow and form a cyst in the hair follicle.
 Isotretinoin also has anti-inflammatory properties, she says.

 Kathy still vividly recalls how terrible she felt about her appearance, which was marred by severe acne.
 “My acne cysts were so horrible that if I saw someone I knew on the street, I would cross to the other side,” she says.
-Her dermatologist suggested in the mid-1990s that Accutane would clear her acne when all other treatments had failed.
+Her dermatologist suggested that Accutane would clear her acne when all other treatments had failed.
 She admits he was right and adds, “It changed my life for the better, permanently.”

-LoGerfo says that fewer than 5% of her patients discontinue use of isotretinoin due to side effects during the 5-month course of treatment.
+LoGerfo says that fewer than 5% of her patients discontinue use of isotretinoin due to side effects during the five-month course of treatment.
 But it is common to adjust the dosage, based on a patient’s response.
 “If a patient is still breaking out months after starting treatment, we may increase their dose.
 But if a patient is bothered by dryness or other mild side effects, we may decrease the dose so the course of treatment will last longer,” she explains.

 Lori, a 16-year-old from New York City, has been on and off isotretinoin for the better part of a year.
 During her treatment, she has had higher than normal triglycerides, dry, peeling skin and swollen lips (which she later determined to be a reaction to eating spicy foods while on the medication).
 Lori reduced her dose and even took time off from the drug when her dry skin and swollen lips became unbearable, but she is still using isotretinoin months later.